Henry Tudor School: Incidents

 On December 6, 2022, Dyfed-Powys Police received a call at 1:10pm to Ysgol Harri Tudur involving a serious incident of threatening behaviour from a pupil during break time.
 The pupil was in alleged possession of a knife and pupils were retained inside the cafeteria while staff dealt with the incident.
 A large number of parents then frantically tried to contact the school, who were then told the pupil had been removed from the school site.

-On Friday January 31, 2025 at 1:30pm GMT, the School was placed into a lockdown after a undisclosed Knife threat was received.
+On Friday January 31, 2025 at 1:30pm GMT, the School was placed into a lockdown after an undisclosed Knife threat was received.
 A Dyfed-Powys Police spokesperson said: "Concerns were raised following a threatening message sent to Ysgol Harri Tudur.
 Shortly after, A number of unconfirmed reports by word of mouth and social media have said that the lockdown was sparked by a 15-year-old female pupil who had brought a kitchen knife into school.
 At 3:19pm, the Lockdown was lifted and Pembrokeshire County Council confirmed that lockdown procedures were implemented at the school this afternoon "in response to a reported threat".
 A council spokesperson said: "The lockdown has now been lifted and all pupils and staff are safe and well."